 Meniere’s disease is a health condition that causes vertigo, tinnitus, and hearing loss.
-Despite being a rather rare health condition, a number of actors and singers have revealed they are battling this vestibular syndrome.
+Despite being a rather rare health condition, several actors and singers have revealed they are battling this vestibular condition.
 One case that some are familiar with is that of Katie Leclerc, who played a deaf girl on the recently completed TV series Switched at Birth.
 Parade magazine made it a point to inquire about her health during an interview regarding the series finale.
 What do her comments help us to learn about Meniere’s disease?

 Katie didn’t linger on the topic for very long other than to say that she was trying to “stay on top of it,” but she did mention a combination of three things she felt helped her.
 They were: